tomlurge/visionion/README.md

 **step 1 : import data aggregation**
 A rather minimal fact table would include:
 	(4 relays x 2 flags + 3 nodes) x 2 bandwidths = 22 bandwidths
 But we need the intermediate steps too because we also want to know these numbers for groups of nodes like all stable relays or all servers.
 That already leads to more than 30 bandwidth values - a rough first estimate and a very reasonable and encouraging result.
 But this sketch neglects a lot of information that we want to make visible, and the devil lies in the detail (-ed data sets).
-So let's work on a real, exhaustive fact table.

-It should encompass everything we know from a certain timespan, about all node types and in any dimension.
+An exhaustive fact table should encompass everything we know from a certain timespan, about all node types and in any dimension.
 We'll see how far we can get on the way.

 	1	clients						count
 	2		@bridges				count
 	3		@relays					count
 	4		ip v4					count
 	5		ip v6					count
-	6		transport				count
+	6		transport				result object
 For clients this is all we know, save the clients per country which we'll tackle later.
-Clients @bridges and @relays are mutually exclusive but the other fields are not, so it's natural to just list them one ater another.
+Clients @bridges and @relays are mutually exclusive but the other fields are not, so it's natural to just list them one after another.
+For transports we currently have 3 possible values: obfs2, obfs3, both.
+Since more transports may be developed in the future it seems saver to not just add 3 more columns but a result object that has fields for every possible combination of transports offered by a bridge.
 The value is always the number of clients complying to the field type.

-	7	servers						result object
-	8		bridges					result object
-	9			email				result object
-	10			https				result object
-	11			other				result object
-	12			ec2					result object
-	13			obfs2				result object
-	14			obfs3				result object
-	15		relays					result object
-	16				no flags		result object
-	17				fast			result object
-	18				stable			result object
-	19				fast + stable	result object
-	20			guard				result object
-	21				no flags		result object
-	22				fast			result object
-	23				stable			result object
-	24				fast + stable	result object
-	25			middle				result object
-	26				no flags		result object
-	27				fast			result object
-	28				stable			result object
-	29				fast + stable	result object
-	30			exit				result object
-	31				no flags		result object
-	32				fast			result object
-	33				stable			result object
-	34				fast + stable	result object
-	35			directory			result object
-	36				authority		result object
-	37				no authority	result object
+									legend			c	osv	tsv	bwa	bwc	prb	pex
+	7	servers						object			x	x	x	x	x
+	8		bridges					object			x	x	x	x	x			can bridge bwa/bwc/osv/tsv also be calculated for the subcategories?
+	9			email				object			x
+	10			https				object			x
+	11			other				object			x
+	12			ec2					object			x
+	13			obfs2				object			x
+	14			obfs3				object			x
+	15			obfs2+3				object			x
+	16		relays					object			x	x	x	x	x	x		can relay osv/tsv/pbr also be calculated for the subcategories?
+	17				no flags		object			x
+	18				fast			object			x
+	19				stable			object			x
+	20				fast + stable	object			x
+	21			guard				object			x	x	x			x		can guard osv/tsv/pbg also be calculated for the subcategories?
+	22				no flags		object			x
+	23				fast			object			x
+	24				stable			object			x
+	25				fast + stable	object			x
+	26			middle				object			x	x	x			x		can middle osv/tsv/prm also be calculated for the subcategories?
+	27				no flags		object			x
+	28				fast			object			x
+	29				stable			object			x
+	30				fast + stable	object			x
+	31			exit				object			x	x	x			x	x	can exit osv/tsv/pre also be calculated for the subcategories?
+	32				no flags		object			x
+	33				fast			object			x
+	34				stable			object			x
+	35				fast + stable	object			x
+	36			directory			object			x	x	x
+	37				authority		object			x

 That's 31 columns about servers, including the most common flags.
+Still looks manageable.
-Still looks manageable And we cover a lot of ground here since the value is not only a number like with clients but it's an object with several field:value pairs: count and bandwidth for all server nodes, probabilities and some others where applicable.
+And we cover a lot of ground here since the value is not only a number like with clients but it's an object with several field:value pairs: count and bandwidths for all server nodes, probabilities and some others where applicable.
 The result object en detail:
 First every object contains a field counting the number of nodes that comply to the field type.
-Second for each of these node types 2 bandwidth values can be calculated: advertized and consumed bw.
+Second for each of these node types 2 bandwidth values can be calculated: advertized and consumed bandwidth.
 Third some node types have addidtional fields in their results object:
 - the relays field also carrys a probabilties field
 - exit fields also carrys the permitted exit ports.
-There are 3 possible values and every combination thereof: 6 fields.
-We'll add these 6 fields of permitted exit ports as an array to the result object.
+There are 3 possible values and every combination thereof which makes 6 fields.
+We'll add these 6 fields of permitted exit ports as rows to the result object.

 This elegant way of using the columns for more than one result type is possible because bandwidths, node counts, probabilties and the exit ports are independent from each other.
 There's no way how we could construct a different perspective where bandwidths and node counts don't correlate in the same way.